Welcome to Kingston University

-The University is committed to giving people with the potential to achieve the opportunities regardless of their background.
-Average offers for undergraduate degrees are around 300 UCAS points, but the university also accepts admission from mature students or those who lack traditional qualifications if they can demonstrate relevant experience.
+The University is committed to giving people with the potential to achieve the opportunities regardless of their background and accepts admission from mature students or those who lack traditional qualifications if they can demonstrate relevant experience.

-Undergraduate tuition fees for students starting in 2015 is £9,000 per year, while international students' fees vary between £10,750 and £12,350.
-Postgraduate fees vary so check the individual course pages.
-International students' postgraduate fees are set between £10,250 and £13,400.
+Undergraduate tuition fees for students starting in 2016 is £9,000 per year, while international students' fees vary between £11,700 and £14,100.
+Postgraduate fees for home and international students vary so please check the individual course pages on our website.
 All fees are annual and will increase each year in line with inflation.

-Kingston University offers a number of bursaries to help you with your studies if you meet certain criteria and also a £1,500 bursary for care leavers.
-For more information visit our website.
-The university can give you helpful advice and support on financial aid and managing your money throughout your studies.
+Kingston University offers a number of £2,000 bursaries to help you with your studies if you meet certain criteria and also a £1,500 bursary for care leavers.
+For more information please visit our website.
+The university can give you helpful advice and support on financial aid and managing your money throughout your studies too.

 Library, IT and study facilities